cloudinary-devs/media-library-widget-react/README.md

 ```

 **Important**:
-- Only environments with real credentials (no placeholders) will appear in the dropdown
+- Only product environments with real credentials (no placeholders) will appear in the dropdown
-- You can add as many environments as you need
+- You can add as many product environments as you need
-- Each environment can have a different name, cloud name, and API key
+- Each product environment can have a different name, cloud name, and API key

 ### 3. Test the Configuration

 1. **Start the app**: `npm run dev`
 2. **Check the dropdown**: You should see your configured environments
-3. **Select an environment**: The Media Library Widget should initialize
+3. **Select a product environment**: The Media Library Widget should initialize
 4. **Test the widget**: Click "Open Media Library" to verify it works

 ## How It Works

 1. **Configuration Check**: The app loads cloud configurations from `src/config/clouds.ts`
-2. **Environment Filtering**: Only environments with real credentials are displayed
+2. **Environment Filtering**: Only product environments with real credentials are displayed
 3. **Widget Initialization**: Media Library Widget initializes with the selected environment
 4. **Environment Switching**: Users can switch between different product environments via dropdown
 5. **Asset Handling**: Automatically uses transformed URLs (`asset.derived`) when available